This blog may contain affiliate links. Read our disclosure policy for more info.

 Okay, so now that we’ve got some of the most common questions and info surrounding Roy’s Peak out the way, it’s time to hike the trail!

 From the parking lot, you’ll climb a small ladder over a fence to officially start the trail.
 This first section of the trail is actually private land, but the owner allows access through.
 Here, you’ll likely encounter some friendly New Zealand sheep.
-I remember the first time I hiked Roy’s Peak, it was dark, and I almost bumped into one… I got a huge fright!
+I remember the first time I hiked this trail, it was dark, and I almost bumped into one… I got a huge fright!

 This part of the trail is a climb (like the rest) but is a little steeper than the upper section of the trail.
 Eventually, you’ll reach another sign and fence.
 Here, you’ll climb another ladder and leave the private land area.

 Important: Because the first section of the trail is private land and used for sheep farming, this is the part of the trail that closes annually for lambing season from the 1st of October to the 10th of November.
-During this time, you can’t hike to Roy’s Peak.
+During this time, you can’t hike up to the peak.

 Once you cross the last fence, you’ll reach a series of switchbacks.
-These continue until you reach the famous Roy’s Peak viewpoint.
+These continue until you reach the famous viewpoint.
 It’s definitely no easy feat!

 The first time I hiked Roy’s Peak it took me a little under 2 hours to reach the viewpoint.
 I was excited as hell and also racing up so that I didn’t miss the sunrise.
 At a steady pace, it usually takes me around 2.5 hours.